tbensky/npct/README.md

 It'll pull and list all contacts you encountered.

-1. Make a contact tracer for someone you know, and tell them to make one for someone they know.
+Next, make a contact tracer for someone you know, and tell them to make one for someone they know.

 What if some of your contacts report that they were sick (and perhaps not wearing a mask)?
 Good question.